panzi/blender-addon-import-pixelart/README.md

 * `{filename}` – The name of the file (not including the folder names).
-* `{use_nodes}` – The string `nodes` if the use material nodes option is slected, an empty string otherwise.
+* `{use_nodes}` – The string `nodes` if the use material nodes option is selected, an empty string otherwise.
 * `{color}` – Hexa-decimal string of the color of the pixel (RRGGBBAA).
 * `{x}` – X-coordinate of the pixel.
 * `{y}` – Y-coordinate of the pixel.